Chrissy Teigen, John Legend Defend Themselves Against Child Sex Abuse Conspiracy Theory

 Photos of Chrissy Teigen and John Legend’s one-year-old daughter Luna, dressed up as a slice of pizza and Alice in Wonderland are “proof” that the parents are subjecting her to child sex abuse, according to a conspiracy theorist on Twitter.
 Twitter account @LizCrokin posted the “evidence” to her account earlier this week.

-Crokin’s angle is that Teigen’s choosing to dress Luna up in a pizza costume is a not to the widespread conspiracy theory called Pizza Gate — a debunked conspiracy theory which purports that high ranking politicians traffic children in secret across the country, using pizza restaurants with basements as goalposts.
+Crokin’s angle is that Teigen’s choosing to dress Luna up in a pizza costume means that she is linked the widespread conspiracy theory called Pizza Gate — a debunked conspiracy theory which purports that high ranking politicians traffic children in secret across the country, using pizza restaurants with basements as goalposts.
 The theory is spread widely by Donald Trump supporters, usually with the intent to implicate Hillary Clinton and other Democrats, according to Buzzfeed.

 Teigen brought attention to the absurd claims on Saturday, she says, after contemplating whether or not to address them.
 “Alright.
 I debated saying something about this but I’m pretty disturbed over here.
 The fact that there are people with these…thoughts…is really scary,” she captioned a collage of @LizCrokin’s claims.